Campaign Methodology

 Opt-In Adjustments

 Category impact is dampened to 40% normal effect.
-Brand recognition only affects Tier 2 and 3 prizes (premium experience appeals to brand loyalists).
+Brand recognition only affects Product for a Year and Gift Card prizes (premium experience appeals regardless of brand).
 This reflects that opt-in is driven more by prize appeal than product fit.

 Redemption Adjustments